 - He begs Jesus to let him stay with Jesus.
 Rd v 18

 ill.: This is for me, the most beautiful part of the story.
 Maybe because I can relate.
 Oh, I was never as bad off as that man, but I was bad off.
 I look at who I was and shudder.
 And now, I only want to be with him.
 And this is where it is different for me.
 Christ has ascended to be with the Father and he has poured out his Spirit into my heart.
 So, I’m not without him.

 app.: And you don’t have to be either.

 But there is more here; rd v 19-20

 - He becomes an evangelist!

 Conclusion: Ok, so I’m translating this verse… 19, and it reads this way: and he said to him, ‘Go to your house, to those who are yours… most translations insert friends.
-There are those who belonged to him.
-Now, I apply this personally – For me it is my wife, my kids, my grandkids, my mom, mother-in-law; the list goes on.
+The Texas translation would be “you and yourn”.
+There are people who belong to him, who are related to him.

 How?
 How is this possible?
 What has happened to you?

 I met a man named Jesus.
 Let me tell you what he has done for me?

 There is a video on YouTube – a testimony about a man, who abused as a child, and grew up with difficult struggles.
 His name is Walt Heyer.
 After getting married and raising a family, he transitioned to become a woman – way before it was in style – I’m talking 80’s.
 But after losing his family and living an alternate lifestyle for a couple of decades, this man met Jesus.
 He transitioned back – as best he could.
 He is now a living testament to the work of God in the heart of a sinful man.